Today's score

 Johns Creek is 75% natural land cover (61% forest, plus open and brushy areas) across its 30.81 sq mi, home to about 81,108 people.
 That makes it the 10th-most wooded of the 15 towns in Fulton County.
 Lone-star and Gulf Coast ticks favor brushy edges, overgrown fields, and open pine woods as much as deep forest: the more of that a town has, the more places ticks can quest.

-Fulton County reports about 1 Lyme cases per 100,000 people a year, the 186th-highest of 1378 South counties.
+Fulton County reports about 1 Lyme cases per 100,000 people a year, in the top 24% of U.S. counties for reported Lyme disease.
 Lyme is a smaller factor here than in the Northeast, but lone-star tick bites (alpha-gal syndrome, ehrlichiosis) drive most local risk, and that combined pressure sets how high Johns Creek's daily score can climb when the weather and season allow.

 Tick control in Johns Creek, GA